 For those who have followed me, you know that I have two central passions within the backyard chicken movement, conservation of Heritage Breeds and Roosters.
 Roosters have acquired a bad rap that they are not totally deserving of.
-Much of this reputation started in our grandparents day when keeping chickens was a basic way of life.
+Much of this reputation started in our grandparent’s day when keeping chickens was a basic way of life.
 The breeds available for this purpose were few and most were considered game birds by our breed standard today.
-The rooster were a bit cantankerous and aggressive.
+The rooster was a bit cantankerous and aggressive.
 Not of their own volition, but due to the lack of breeding for demeanor, temperament, and docile attributes.

 The first rooster that I had was Roy.
 Roy was a Buff Orpington rooster that came with the first batch of chicks that I ordered.
 I was terrified to have a rooster, but nonetheless went forward with raising him alongside the other chickens in the clutch.
 I feared that Roy would grow up to be the vindictive bird so often elapsed from generations past.
 All I had was my working knowledge and many negative associations attributed to roosters.